 For the apple filling:

-- Apples: I'm partial to granny smith (the green ones) because they have a sharper flavor and hold their shape, but any baking apple you regularly use works.
+- Apples: I'm partial to granny smith (the green ones) because they have a sharper flavor and hold their shape better, but any baking apple you regularly use works.
 For sweeter apples, you might consider reducing the sugar unless you like very sweet desserts.

-- Lemon juice: a drizzle over the pears brings out the flavors and adds acidity.
+- Lemon juice: a drizzle over the apples brings out the flavors and adds acidity.

 - Brown sugar: light or dark.